Jiacheng123Wang/wireless_USIM/doc/patent_application/readme.txt

-The patent application documents just for better understanding the background of wireless USIM interface
+The patent application documents just for better understanding the background of wireless USIM interface.

-The patent process has been quit for all applications, the patent documents are open technology
+The patent process has been quit for all applications.

+All the patent documents are open technology.